mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Seoul Halloween crowd crush](https://en.wikipedia.org/w/index.php?title=Seoul_Halloween_crowd_crush&oldid=1321465564) - On 29 October 2022, around 22:20, a crowd surge occurred during Halloween festivities in the Itaewon neighborhood of Seoul, South Korea, killing 159 people and wounding 196 others.
+The death toll includes two people who died after the crush.
+The victims were mostly young adults; 27 of the victims were foreign nationals.
+The crowd crush was the deadl...

 - [Ana Montes](https://en.wikipedia.org/w/index.php?title=Ana_Montes&oldid=1312818610) - Ana Belén Montes (born February 28, 1957) is an American former senior analyst at the United States Defense Intelligence Agency who spied on behalf of the Cuban government for 17 years.
 Montes was arrested on September 21, 2001, and she subsequently was charged with conspiracy to commit espionage for the government of Cuba.
 Montes pleaded guilty to ...

 - [Scaly-foot gastropod](https://en.wikipedia.org/w/index.php?title=Scaly-foot_gastropod&oldid=1309348061) - Chrysomallon squamiferum, commonly known as the scaly-foot gastropod, scaly-foot snail, sea pangolin, or volcano snail, is a species of deep-sea hydrothermal-vent snail, a marine gastropod mollusc in the family Peltospiridae.
 This vent-endemic gastropod is known only from deep-sea hydrothermal vents in the Indian Ocean, where it has been found at de...